Periodically I like to re-read The Killer Angels.

 From the get-go, the development was fraught with minor controversy.
 I recall extensive arguing about the use of 3D graphics versus sprites, the latter chosen by the developers but being seen by some as out-of-date for 2004.
 Another brouhaha erupted when the game’s forums devolved into an argument about copy protection, and the moderator threatened to ban anyone who argued against the technology.
 In the end, as the developer was working on a follow-up based on the Battle of Shiloh, the company fell apart amidst internal disputes.

 Half of the team, however, rose again in the form of NorbsoftDev and a series called Scourge of War: Gettysburg.
 Given the previous episode, I hesitated to jump in with the new series but eventually was lured by a discount to pick up a game and an expansion.

-When I first picked it up, I started in with the tutorials.
+I started in with the tutorials.
 Even though I had played both Take Command iterations, I wanted to re-familiarize myself with the game system.
 Somehow, I didn’t get very far before I moved on to other games.
 Nevertheless, I recall being very impressed with the earlier series.
 I remember how it rewarded the use of realistic tactics – one of the first scenarios was only winnable by redeploying a regiment, unobserved, by using a depression.
 I also remember delegating an attack to an AI Stonewall Jackson and being blown away by his execution of it.
 AI Jackson split his forces, using part of his command to fix the union troops in front of him, then hit the flank with the remainder, to devastating effect.